cloudevents/spec/subscriptions-api.md

 MQTT, AMQP, NATS, and Apache Kafka are protocols with a formal CloudEvents binding that have native mechanisms filling the role of a subscription manager.

-Using any of these subscription management mechanisms should allow an application to claim conformance with this specification.
-More specifically, an application that uses an MQTT or AMQP message broker as its middleware component should be able to use the native capabilities of those protocols to subscribe to CloudEvents event streams without requiring CloudEvents-specific mechanisms or extensions.
+Using any of these subscription management mechanisms ought to allow an application to claim conformance with this specification.
+More specifically, an application that uses an MQTT or AMQP message broker as its middleware component ought be able to use the native capabilities of those protocols to subscribe to CloudEvents event streams without requiring CloudEvents Subscription API-specific mechanisms or extensions.
 The conformance section in this document formally enumerates the requirements.

 _The descriptions of the protocol subscription mechanisms in this section are non-normative.
 Please refer to the protocol specifications or documentation for